JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2020.1.md

 Secondary nodes now allow changing user settings, checking for pending changes, performing various agent-related actions, and more.
 Refer to [our documentation](configuring-secondary-node.md#User-level+Actions+on+Secondary+Node) for the full list of available actions.
 * __Automatic update via web UI__.
 Use our [autoupdate](upgrade.md#Automatic+Update) on secondary nodes, similarly to the main server experience.
-* __Improved support of internal properties__.
-Secondary nodes now rely both on common internal properties, shared between all nodes, and node-specific properties that have a higher priority over common.
-Refer to the [Configuring secondary node](configuring-secondary-node.md#Internal+Properties) page for more details.
 * __Agent | Cloud tab__.
 You can now monitor cloud agents right on a secondary node.